srini-555/coding-interview/docs/data-structure/Linked_List.md

       if (pB == null) return null;                    // If the K is greater than the total number of nodes, return null
                                                       // Returning null means there is no Kth node from the tail

-      while (pB != null) {                            // Move pA and pB to the tail currently until pB points to the tail pA = pA.next;
+      while (pB != null) {                            // Move pA and pB to the tail in the same pace until pB points to the tail pA = pA.next;
           pB = pB.next;
       }